Arcadia High Continues Double-Digit Streak in National Merit Scholarship Program

 While Liu acknowledged that PSAT-specific studying is mostly an independent learning endeavor, “I want to give a shoutout to all the teachers who took on the challenge of online learning and made our education possible during the virtual school year.”

-Arcadia High National Merit Semifinalist Kailin "Kathy" Liu also excels as a CIF Championship-winning Badminton player
+Arcadia High National Merit Semifinalists Kailin "Kathy" Liu (left) also excels as a CIF Championship-winning Badminton player, as does her Badminton doubles partner and fellow National Merit Semifinalist Andrea Lou (right)

 To be considered for a finalist spot in the National Merit Scholarship Program, Liu and her fellow Arcadia High semifinalists will work closely with their school counselors to submit a detailed scholarship application, which will include information about their academic records, participation in school and community activities, demonstrated leadership abilities, employment, and honors and rewards received.